ChrstphrHll/npc_gen/students/Kymber Korrigash.md

 year: 2
 guild: Jettenia
 partyID: 33
+tags:
+- Elf
+- Paladin
+- Assault
+- 2nd
+- Jettenia
 ---
 # Kymber Korrigash
 ---
 ### Description
 - 2nd year Elf Paladin in Jettenia
-- wavy black hair that's parted to the side, slightly obscuring an eye, Blue eyes, and Dark Brown skin
+- wavy black hair that's parted to the side, slightly obscuring an eye, Amber eyes, and Dark Brown skin
 - Is Just and Physical, and has Abundance as their ideal

 ### Organizations